Acne 101: What Actually Works in Korean Skincare

 Common Acne Myths That Make Things Worse

-What NOT to Do When Treating Acne
+What NOT to Do for Acne

 Managing acne isn’t just about what you should do—it’s equally important to know what to avoid.
 Doing the wrong things can make breakouts worse or slow down healing.
 Here’s what to skip: